AG7GN/networking/hamwan-arden-home-README.md

 1. Click __Node Status__.
 Click __Mesh Status__ to see what other nodes are part of the AREDN network.

+#### For Whatcom County, WA EMCOMM group members ONLY:

+- The WECG operates an AREDN Tunnel Server.
+Send your AREDN router name to `w7ecg.wecg@gmail.com` and request to connect to their server.

 ### (Optional) Define some Local Hostnames

 How are you going to remember all of these IP addresses?
 Use names instead be adding records to your ER-X DNS server.

 1. Establish a CLI connection to your ER-X.

 	Say you want to enter a hostname for a computer named 'humbolt'.
-Earlier, in the `dnsmasq` configuration, we established a domain name of `home.lan`, so our name will be `humbolt.home.lan`.
+Earlier, in the `dnsmasq` configuration, we established a domain name of `home.lan`, so humolt's full name will be `humbolt.home.lan`.
 Say it's IP address is `192.168.73.10`.

 1. Configure a static mapping for the host: